 ++++

 As for his academic career, Lee has pursued degrees in English and Contemporary Literature, including on a Master’s granted on fellowship to the University of Liverpool in 2014.
-After a five-year stint holding traditional jobs ranging from distance education to law, they returned to the world of scholarship to pursue a Ph.D. in Gender & Women’s Studies at the University of Kentucky with research focused on queer theory, sexuality, and transgender masculinities.
-During the course of the program, they’ve also been awarded the Wimberly C. Royster Graduate Excellence Awards in Arts and Sciences grant.
+After a five-year stint holding traditional jobs ranging from distance education to law, he returned to the world of scholarship to pursue a Ph.D. in Gender & Women’s Studies with a certificate in Social Theory at the University of Kentucky.
+His current research focuses on queer theory, sexuality, digital cultures, as well as trans and-or queer masculinities.
+Over the course of the program, he's also been awarded the Wimberly C. Royster Graduate Excellence Awards in Arts and Sciences grant and the OPSVAW Dissertation Fellowship.
+Splitting time between prose work, teaching courses on gender and power, and engaging with as many queer materials possible transnationally, from contemporary visual art to horny fanfiction, his daily life involves a fair amount of eye strain.

 "Sexuality and Southern Dark Academia in Lee Mandelo’s Summer Sons," by Em Nordling, Tor.com October 2022